srijonsbzsifat/ManUtdInWorldCup/README.md

 2. **FotMob** is scraped for finished matches to get real player ratings (1–10) and Man of the Match — replaces ESPN's absence of rating data.
 3. **Fallback chain**: FotMob rating → ESPN stat-based computed rating → `null`.

-Player ratings are cached in memory and refreshed per request.
+Player ratings are cached in memory with a 2-hour TTL (so a stale or failed FotMob lookup is retried automatically after expiry).
 Live matches skip FotMob scraping to avoid errors on incomplete data.

 ---